 Quantitative GRE Scores

-* Starting May 1st, 2015, applicants will need a minimum Admission GPA of 3.0 in addition to the GRE or GMAT scores listed above to be eligible.
+* Applicants will need a minimum Admission GPA of 3.0 in addition to the GRE or GMAT scores listed above to be eligible.

-- The Graduate Scholarship may be overlap with another scholarship from an Andrews University budget.
+- The Graduate Scholarship may overlap with another scholarship from an Andrews University budget.